apioo/psx-wordpress/README.md

 This project is only a sample how you could build an REST API around an existing application with PSX.
 In this case we choose Wordpress but this sample is applicable to every other application.
-The project provides an REST API to retrieve and create an post.
+The project provides an Oauth2 protected REST API to retrieve and create/update/delete an post.
 Also an documentation with examples is available.
 More informations about PSX at http://phpsx.org.

 ## Installation